RGASP-consortium/alignment/doc/manual.md

 R scripts that generate plots and tables.

 Currently a subset of the data files from RGASP are provided for demonstration purposes.
-We will add all relevant data files following publication of the manuscript.
+We aim to provide all relevant data files in the near future (due to the size of some files it would be impractical to include them in this repository).

 Running the scripts
 -------------------